divolte/divolte-collector/docs/configuration.rst

 Configuration directory
 -----------------------
 Divolte Collector will try to find configuration files at startup in the configuration directory.
 Typically this is the /conf directory nested under the Divolte Collector installation.
 Divolte Collector will try to locate the configuration directory at ../conf relative to the startup script.
 The configuration directory can be overridden by setting the DIVOLTE_CONF_DIR environment variable.
-If set the value will be used as configuration directory.
+If set, the value will be used as configuration directory.
 If you have installed Divolte Collector from a RPM, the init script will set this variable to /etc/divolte-collector.

 divolte-env.sh
 --------------